centreon/centreon-archived/doc/en/configuration_guide/poller/02configuration.rst

 Exchanging SSH keys
 ===================

-For the central server to be able to export the configuration files of the monitoring engine, it is necessary to make a SSH key exchange between the central server and the new remote server.
+For the central server to be able to export the configuration files of the monitoring engine, it is necessary to make a SSH key exchange between the central server and the new remote poller.

-On the remote server:
+On the remote poller:

 #.
 Log in as a ‘root’
 #.
 Change the Centreon user password::